 In 1720 a big fire was set in the streets of Rennes, it lasted 6 days and destroyed 40% of the city.
 Gabriel, the architect of the Concorde Square in Paris redesigned most of the areas after that terrible fire.

 You will also have the opportunity, only on Saturday morning, to get an amazingly effervescent prospective of the city during the market “Des Lices”, the second biggest food market in France.
 300 regional producers and 10 000 people meet every Saturday in this former medieval jousting place.

-OPTIONAL (wine and cheese, Brittany whyskie and oysters, cider…Tasting in a wine store)
+OPTIONAL (tasting wine and cheese, Brittany whyskie and oysters, cider…)

-(We recommend a pick up not later than 8.00 am lunch not included)
+(We recommend 8.00 am pick up, lunch not included)